tuhiproject/tuhi/README.md

       the Listening property to change and StartListening() once the property is set to False.

-      If the error is -EBADE, the device is not in pairing/listening mode and pairing/listening was requested.
-In this case, the client should indicate to the user that the device needs to be paired first or switched to listening mode.
+      If the error is -EBADE, the device is not ready for registering/in listening mode and registration/listening was requested.
+In this case, the client should indicate to the user that the device needs to be registered first or switched to listening mode.

-      If the error is -EACCES, the device is not paired with the daemon or incorrectly paired.
-This may happen when the device was paired with another host since the last connection.
+      If the error is -EACCES, the device is not registered with the daemon or incorrectly registered.
+This may happen when the device was registered with another host since the last connection.

       The following other errnos may be sent by the daemon:
       -EPROTO: the daemon has encountered a protocol error with the device.